Study Abroad Program Overview

 Psychology of Individual Differences

 You are required to take a full-time course of study while abroad.
-18 quarter units; 3 courses.
+15 quarter units; 2 courses + an Independent Study Project.

 Internships, Research, and Independent Study